 Student Insiders have the benefit of purchasing $10 tickets online or over the phone.
 They are also eligible to purchase Hope and Robert F. Smith Chairman Student Seats (Parquet Level) at the Box Office.
 With the pass, students are allowed to purchase up to 2 tickets per concert with the discount.
 Carnegie Hall also offers other student opportunities.

-NYC Culture Pass
+See NYC attractions for free with Culture Pass

 Growing Up NYC - After School Programs